 \subsection{Generalized Zero-Shot Learning Results}

-To demonstrate the effectiveness of Z-Softmax model in GZSL setting, we comprehensively compare our proposed method with state-of-the-art discriminative GZSL models in Table \ref{table2}.
-Since we use the standard split, the published results of other GZSL models are directly comparable.
+To demonstrate the effectiveness of SDM model in GZSL setting, we comprehensively compare our proposed method with state-of-the-art GZSL models in Table \ref{table22}.
+Since we use the standard proposed split, the published results of other GZSL models are directly comparable.

-We implemented two variants of soft labeling for our Z-Softmax model.
-In Z-Softmax NU, we assign a non-zero probability ($q$) to the nearest unseen class of the corresponding seen class of each training sample.
-The other version of our model is Z-Softmax DU, which distributes probability $q$ among the unseen classes based on their semantic similarity to seen classes.
-In Z-Softmax DU, the flatness/raggedness of unseen probability distribution is controlled by temperature parameter $\tau$.
-We report the accuracies of both Z-Softmax NU and DU in Table \ref{table2}.
-To obtain statistically consistent results, the reported accuracies are averaged over 30 trials (using different initialization) after tuning hyper-parameters with cross-validation.

-As reported in Table \ref{table2}, unseen and harmonic accuracies of both variants of our model significantly outperform current state-of-the-art GZSL methods on all four benchmark datasets.
-Also the proposed Z-Softmax DU shows meaningful improvement over Z-Softmax NU, highlighting the advantage of soft labeling via similarity-based distribution.
-Overall, we could achieve a state-of-the-art performance on ZSL benchmark datasets while keeping the model simple and efficient.
+As reported in Table \ref{table22}, accuracies of our model achieves the state-of-the-art GZSL performance on all five benchmark datasets and outperforms the state-of-the-art on AwA2 and aPY datasets.
+It is exciting and motivating while our architecture is much simpler compared to recently proposed CRnet and COSMO, yet, we achieve similar or better accuracies compared to them.
+We have only one simple fully connected neural network with 2 trainable layers, compared to CRnet with K mixture of experts followed by relation module with complex loss functions (pairwise).